Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 ## That's it.
 Time to play!

 By this point, you not only have a working environment in which to write your code, you also understand how it does what it does, at least from a high-level perspective.
-The details are far too intricate, even for me.
+The details are far too intricate and, frankly, not that important to your project as a whole.

 That's how environments usually are: a combination of cargo culting and rough understanding.